With just about any lifestyle change, it’s essential to get max nutrition.

 This means that you could easily consume hundreds of calories without your brain even knowing.

-In one study, it was found that children drinking only one sugar-sweetened drink serving a day were at a 60% higher risk of obesity .
+In one study in The Lancet, it was found that children drinking only one sugar-sweetened drink serving a day were at a 60% higher risk of obesity.

-With multiple other findings to reemphasize this, your sweetened and sugary drinks are likely to be among the largest fattening components of modern day diet .
+With many other findings (e.g., The American Journal of Clinical Nutrition) to reemphasize this, your sweetened and sugary drinks are likely to be among the most significant fattening components of the modern-day diet.

 Also, even though fruit juices may appear healthier, they are just as harmful to your diet.